Do you want to pick up from where you left of?

 end

-Here we’ve defined our protocol and it’s expected function, to_atom/1, along with implementations for a few types.
+Here we’ve defined our protocol and its expected function, to_atom/1, along with implementations for a few types.
 Now that we have our protocol, let’s put it to use in IEx:

 iex> import AsAtom